 Chapter 13.
 Partitions

-Replace /dev/sda with the device name for the drive to configure.
+/dev/sdais the device name for the drive you want to configure).

-For a device to not be in use, none of the partitions on the device can be mounted, and no swap space on the device can be enabled.
+For a device to not be in use, none of the partitions on the device can be mounted, and any swap space on the device must not be enabled.

-If the drive does not contain any partitions in use, that is there are no system processes that use or lock the file system from being unmounted, you can unmount the partitions with the
+Alternately, if the drive does not contain any partitions in use (system processes that use or lock the file system from being unmounted), you can unmount them with the

 umountcommand and turn off all the swap space on the hard drive with the

 partedcommands.
 The sections that follow explain some of these commands and arguments in more detail.

 | ||Perform a simple check of the file system|

 | ||Copy file system from one partition to another; from and to are the minor numbers of the partitions|